ignaciofrizzera/music-activity-data-etl/README.md

 - **mode_sequence**: Contains the mode of seach section.
 - **time_signature_sequence**: Contains the time signature of each section.

-### Here's how the data for a single song looks at the end of the ETL.
+### Here's how the data for a single song looks at the end of the ETL

 ```json
 {